jsandoval1/jsandoval1/README.md

 <div align="center" style="margin-top: 20px;">

 ### About Me
 **Background:** With a background in logistics management, I bring a unique perspective to the tech industry.
 My experience in logistics has instilled in me a deep appreciation for efficiency and security, principles I carry into my work as a software engineer.
+I'm currently leveraging these skills in my role as a Deployment Engineer at Amazon Robotics, where I'm part of a team that's innovating in the field of automated systems.

 **Continuous Learning:** In addition to my professional experience, I'm committed to continuous learning and personal growth.
 I regularly engage in online courses, coding challenges, and am looking to be more involved in open-source projects to stay updated with the latest industry trends and best practices.